turtlebot/turtlebot.com/build.md

 [List of Distributors]({{ site.baseurl }}/distributors)

+## TurtleBot 2e

+The TurtleBot 2e is a new revision of the TurtleBot primarily defined by replacing the netbook with a single board computer such as the 96 Boards CE computer, the DB410c.

+Documentation of the TurtleBot2e can be found on github at [turtlebot/turtlebot2e]( https://github.com/turtlebot/turtlebot2e) and you can get it in pdf format [here](https://github.com/turtlebot/turtlebot2e/releases/download/0.0.1/turtlebot2e.pdf).

 ## Build from Scratch
 You can build a Turtlebot from scratch by purchasing the parts such as netbook, Kinect, and Kobuki separately and following the documentation.